 Example: For a cookware retailer, bids may be adjusted if you’re offering a stronger deal on a knife set compared to other advertisers.

 Description: Google Ads can optimise bids based on seasonal performance trends during different times of year.

-Example: For an electronics retailer, bids may be adjusted if a person is searching for a new television during the holiday season, which typically sees a higher conversion likelihood.
+Example: For an electronics retailer, bids may be adjusted if a person is searching for a new television during the festive season, which typically has a higher conversion likelihood.

 Smart Bidding allows you to set performance targets and customise settings to your unique business goals:

 - Optimise Search bids to your selected attribution model, including data-driven attribution.

-- Set device-specific performance targets for mobile, desktop and tablet with Target CPA bidding (coming soon).
+- Set device-specific performance targets for mobile, desktop, and tablet with target CPA bidding.

 Smart Bidding offers reporting tools that give you deeper insight into your bidding performance and help you quickly troubleshoot any issues.
 These include: